Type 38 rifle: Mexican Model 1913 rifle and carbine

 Ordered in mid 1913 by the Huerta government in the standard Mexican military caliber, 7×57mm Mauser, for 50,000 rifles and later for another 25,000 carbines from the Tokyo Artillery Arsenal.
 They were made to fit the Mexican Mauser model 1895, 1902 or 1910 bayonets.
 Due to the Mexican Revolution, Japan instead sold them to Russia.
-Arisaka rifles designed for Mexican use had three interlocking circles on the receiver, the rest had the Mexican crest under "Republica Mexicana".
+The breech had the Mexican crest under "Republica Mexicana" where the Japanese Imperial Chrysanthemum would be on a Type 38 Arisaka.
+Early Model 1913s did not have three interlocking circles instead of the Mexican crest as reported in The Type 38 Arisaka (2007), with an early Model 1913 shown to have the Mexican crest.

 Estonian KL .303

 Estonian conversion of the standard Type 38 to the .303 British cartridge, intended for usage by second line troops of the Estonian Defence League.
-A total of 24,000 rifles were rebored during 1929-1934.
+A total of 24,000 rifles were rebored during 1929–1934.

 7.62x39 conversion

-After World War II, Type 38s captured from the IJA were converted to use the 7.62×39mm cartridge by the People's Republic of China since the PLA was being equipped with AK and SKS rifles in that caliber.
+After World War II, Type 38s captured from the IJA were converted to use the 7.62×39mm cartridge by the People's Republic of China since the PLA was being equipped with AK and SKS rifles in that caliber during the 1950s.

 Two versions of the converted Type 38s consisted of rifles with just a SKS barrel or of a SKS barrel with a front stock cap and folding bayonet.